-SCHOLARSHIP---Scholarship means each student has a commitment to learning.
-We should continue to learn even when formal education has ended, for the education ends only with the end of life.
-Knowledge is one great element in life that can lead to the highest success, and it can be acquired in only one way—through diligence and effort.
+SCHOLARSHIP | Scholarship means each student has a commitment to learning.
+We should continue to learn even when formal education has ended, for education ends only with the end of life.
+Knowledge is the one great element in life that can lead to the highest success, and it can be acquired in only one way—through diligence and effort.
 Learning furnishes the lamp by which we read the past, and it is the light which illuminates the future.

 SERVICE | Service can be described in various ways.
 In the routine of the day’s work, many opportunities arise to help others.
 Willingness to work for the benefit of those in need, without monetary compensation or recognition, is the quality we seek in our membership.
 We are committed to the idea of volunteering our time and abilities to the creation of a better tomorrow.

-LEADERSHIP---Leaders should exert a wholesome influence on the school.
-In taking the initiative in class and school activities, a real leader strives to train and aid others to attain the same objective.
+LEADERSHIP | Leaders should exert a wholesome influence on the school.
+By taking initiative in class and school activities, a real leader strives to train and aid others to attain the same objective.
 The price of leadership is sacrifice—the willingness to yield one’s personal interests for the interest of others.
 A leader will go forward when others hesitate.
 Leadership is always needed; thus, to lead is an essential charge to all our members.

 CHARACTER---Character is the force within each individual that distinguishes that person from others.
 It gives each person a unique individuality.
 It is the force of character that guides one through life.
 Character is achieved and not received.
-It is the produce of constant action, daily striving to make the right choices for the right reasons.
+It is the product of constant action, daily striving to make the right choices for the right reasons.
 Character is who we are when no one is watching.
-By demonstrating such qualities as respect, responsibility, trustworthiness, fairness, caring and citizenship, we seek to prove, as living examples, that we value character.
+By demonstrating such qualities as respect, responsibility, trustworthiness, fairness, caring, and citizenship, we seek to prove, as living examples, that we value character.

-To maintain membership in NHS the following requirements must be met:
+To maintain membership in NHS, the following requirements must be met:

-You must earn 10 service points per year.
+You must earn three service points per year.
 The points can be earned in the following ways:

-- To be announced throughout the year (1 point for every hour)
+- To be announced throughout the year (one point for every hour)